Gender equality vs equity

 Where gender inequality exists, it is generally women who are excluded or disadvantaged in relation to decision-making and access to economic and social resources.
 Therefore, the empowerment of women is key in achieving gender equality, with a focus on identifying and redressing power imbalances and ensuring that women have more autonomy to manage their own lives.

-In order to foster meaningful change through WEE, it is important to describe some of the steps in which this change can occur:
+In order to foster meaningful change through women’s economic empowerment (WEE), it is important to describe some of the steps in which this change can occur:

 • Gender sensitive means that there is an awareness of different roles, responsibilities and inequalities.
 This is necessary to start addressing the barriers to gender equality that hinder women’s economic empowerment.